-During the ten-year period between the last two Censuses, 2,141 homeowner units and 915 rental units were created, representing a growth rate of 13.5% for all occupied housing units.
-Over this same time period, the total number of single-family units grew while the number of multi-family and mobile home units declined.
-If this trend continues it could/will present a problem as multi-family and mobile home housing is a necessary option for households that require more affordable forms of housing.
+During the ten-year period between the 2000 and 2010-last two Censuses, 2,141 home- owner units and 915 rental units were created, representing a growth rate of 13.5% for all occupied hous-ing units.
+Over this same time pe-riod, the total number of single- family units grew while the number of multi-family and mobile home units declined.
+If this trend contin-ues-it could/will present a problem as multi-family and mobile home housing is a necessary option for households that require more affordable-affordable forms of housing.